JohnSnowLabs/spark-nlp/docs/_posts/Digaari/2021-09-06-sent_bert_base_cased_sv.md

 ## Description

 The National Library of Sweden / KBLab releases three pretrained language models based on BERT and ALBERT.
-The models are trained on aproximately 15-20GB of text (200M sentences, 3000M tokens) from various sources (books, news, government publications, swedish wikipedia and internet forums) aiming to provide a representative BERT model for Swedish text.
+The models are trained to provide a representative BERT model for Swedish texts.

 ## Predicted Entities